cloudmesh-community/sp20-516-231/chapter/k8s-kubernetes-scheduler.md

 2. **Value**: Value is any string, up to 63 characters.
 The value must begin with a letter or number, and may contain letters, numbers, hyphens, dots, and underscores.

+:o2: itemize lisst must have empty line before and after. in your case they must be on the same level as the previous sentence after the 3. e. you have an additional space

 3. **Effect**: Effect can be
     * NoSchedule: New pods that do not match the taint are not scheduled onto that node.
 Existing pods on the node remain.
     * PreferNoSchedule: New pods that do not match the taint might be scheduled onto that node, but the scheduler tries not to.Existing